whaili/slurm-operator/docs/autoscaling.md

 and related services to control the number of `slurmd` replicas running as part of the NodeSet.

-**Note**: NodeSets with `replicas: null` are intended to scale similar to a DaemonSet.
-This is not an appropriate type of NodeSet to use with Autoscaling as the Slinky operator will handle scaling NodeSet replicas across the cluster based on the selection criterea.

 To manually scale a NodeSet, use the `kubectl scale` command.
 In this example, the NodeSet (nss) `slurm-compute-radar` is scaled to 1.